 If data is a valuable part of your business, then an archiving solution will help you to reverse these simple failures.
 Technical solutions like Crashplan and Backupify can be configured to incrementally store your files, thus providing the facility to call up previous versions of files and limiting your losses to at most a few hours work.

 It is often presumed that providers of large data warehouses such as Google Drive and Dropbox are delivering a solid and secure service.
-Often their free cloud storage is vulnerable to exploitative attacks from malicious agencies.
-It is advisable therefore to use a further layer of encryption to secure valuable files that are stored in the cloud.
+Often cloud storage provided for free is vulnerable to exploitative attacks from malicious agencies, with protection only being granted for paid accounts.
+It is advisable therefore to use a further layer of encryption to secure valuable files that are stored in the cloud if you cannot confirm that these protections are in place.
 These systems will protect your customers from identity theft and your own records from corporate espionage.

 In most companies, access to valuable data can be contained to a select number of devices, including staff laptops, tables, office PCs and phones.
 Any device or remote location that requests information from your systems can be flagged and manually investigated to ascertain its nature.
 However, checking all requests can be a laborious task, especially if employees need to communicate with the company across different time-zones.